 In the previous section, it was confirmed that the large-scale dynamical features in the reanalysis were successfully retained in the global downscaling.
-In this section, we examine how downscaled fields improve the fit to observations in a longer downscaling run.
+In this section, it is examined how downscaled fields improve the fit to observations in a longer downscaling run.
 For this purpose, a global downscaling by T248 (about 50 km) resolution model was conducted (experiment named T248) for the year 2001.
-The NoQ nudging scheme was used.
-The configurations of the experiment match those in the previous section; the number of sigma levels was set to 28 and T62L28 6-hourly NCEP R2 was used for forcing.
-Considering the spin-up of land surface parameters, the model was run from 1998, but the results for 2001 are shown below. a.
+The nudging scheme used in TEMP2 was adopted.
+The settings of the experiment are the same as those in the previous section; the number of sigma levels is set to 28 and T62L28 6-hourly NCEP R2 is used for forcings.
+Considering the spin-up of land surface parameters, the model is run from 1998, but the results of 2001 are shown below.

+a.
 Global Evaluation